ismayilmm/boreaSSH/README.md

 # StormSSHSync

-A simpe python program to sync the storm ssh config files between given hosts
+A simpe python program to sync the storm ssh config files between given hosts.